I have a thing for using tape in activities, and tape resist art is a fun way to be creative with it!

 - Create something special for each child with their initial taped out and paint over it.
 Use edible finger paint so toddlers and older babies can join in!

 - Make tape resist snowflakes!
-Bonus: There’s a recipe for corn syrup paint too, from Play Create Explore.
+Bonus: There’s a recipe for corn syrup paint too, from Little Bins for Little Hands.

 - Make grids with paint and tape that’s Mondrian inspired, from The Usual Mayhem.